With Suu Kyi blocked, her Myanmar party eyes ex-general for president

 The NLD collected 5 million signatures around the country to press the ruling party to revise the constitution to remove the military's veto over changes to the constitution, including the clause that prevents Suu Kyi, the daughter of the country's independence hero, General Aung San, from becoming president.

-But there appears to be little hope that the ruling party, which is supported by the military, would amend the constitution to remove the veto.
+But there appears to be little hope that the ruling party, which is supported by the military, will allow an amendment to a constitution that gives the military veto powers.

 That means Suu Kyi would appear to have no chance of being a candidate for president in 2015.
 She won a seat in parliament in a 2012 by-election.